emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 --- abstract

-This document specifies security enhancements to the Constrained Application Protocol (CoAP).
-The Echo option and the Request-Tag option are useful for some use cases.
+This document specifies security enhancements to the Constrained Application Protocol (CoAP) that are useful for some use cases.
 The Echo option enables a CoAP server to verify the freshness of a request or to force a client to demonstrate reachability at its apparent network address.
 The Request-Tag option allows the CoAP server to match Block-Wise message fragments belonging to the same request.
-The document also updates the CoAP Token processing requirements to ensure secure binding of responses to requests when CoAP is used with DTLS.
+The updated Token processing requirements for clients ensure secure binding of responses to requests when CoAP is used with security.